Bootstrap Motion Forecasting With Self-Consistent Constraints: Approach

-\textbf{Pseudo-Target Generation:} The key part of our approach lies in generating more accurate pseudo labels for each agent.
-It sounds like a ``chicken and egg'' problem since we need Pseudo-Target to improve our performance.
-However, it is straightforward to apply model ensembling technique~\cite{he2020structure} to obtain more powerful predictions.
-Compared with previous works~\cite{breuer2021quo,zhao2020tnt,chai2019multipath}, we do not rely on handcrafted anchor trajectory sampling which are based on inaccurate prior knowledge including motion estimation in order to obtain high-quality soft targets.
-Meanwhile, soft targets from ensembling can better fine-tune the predictions and reduce the gradient variance for better training.
+\textbf{Teacher-Target Generation.} The key part of our approach lies in generating more accurate teacher labels for each agent.
+However, it is straightforward to apply model ensembling techniques~\cite{he2020structure,laine2016temporal,tarvainen2017mean} to obtain more powerful predictions.
+Compared with previous works~\cite{breuer2021quo,chai2019multipath,zhao2020tnt}, we do not rely on handcrafted anchor trajectory sampling, which is based on inaccurate prior knowledge, including motion estimation.
+Meanwhile, soft targets from ensembling can better finetune the predictions and reduce the gradient variance for better training convergence.
 As suggested in works~\cite{dietterich2000ensemble,opitz1999popular}, the prediction error decreases when the ensemble approach is used once the model is diverse enough.
-Similar to the previous works~\cite{ngiam2021scene,gu2021densetnt}, we apply KMeans~\cite{macqueen1967some} algorithm to the predicted trajectories that are collected from different checkpoints at different training seeds and little learning rate disturbance of TCMP without multi-pseudo-targets supervision to generate $K$ trajectories with corresponding scores for each scenario.
-Then with the original groundtruth label, we will formulate $K + 1$ target trajectories $\tau_{tgt}$ with confidences $\tau_{conf}$:
+Therefore, we apply k-means algorithm~\cite{macqueen1967some} to the predicted trajectories that are collected within different training procedures (for example, launched with different seeds of random number generators, optimized with different learning rates, etc.) of MISC without Teacher-Target Constraints to generate $J$ trajectories with corresponding scores for each scenario.
+Fig.~\ref{fig:pseduo_target_generation} shows the overall process of our approach.
+Then with the original ground-truth label, we will formulate $J + 1$ target trajectories as follows: where $\tau_{tgt}^{j}$ is the $j$-th trajectory with score $c^j$, among $J+1$ target trajectories.
+To simplify the notation, $\tau_{tgt}^{0}$ is the ground-truth trajectory with $c_{0}$ set to $1$.